stacktrace-nso/nonskating.club/content/guides/jam-timer.md

 - What the rules explicitly say.
 - What supporting documents from WFTDA, MRDA, and JRDA say.
 - How the rules are interpreted by the community.
-- Common practices that are not rule-driven.
+- Common practices that are not directly rule-driven.

 You may experience variation in Jam Timing procedures from region to region and league to league.
 That’s one reason why it’s important to understand the rules that govern your work as a Jam Timer and _why_ you take specific actions that draw from convention or best practice.
 Throughout this guide, we’ll cite the rules and other officiating documents to support specific requirements for the Jam Timer position.